opendatatrentino/openservices/doc/06-search-query_en.md

 ### Filtering Operators
 Operator | Expected value type | Example
 ------------- | ------------- | -------------
-=  | Stringa compresa tra apici  | titolo = 'Nel mezzo del cammin'
+=  | String between quotes  | title = 'Nel mezzo del cammin'
-!=  | Stringa compresa tra apici  | titolo != 'Nel mezzo del cammin'
+!=  | String between quotes  | title != 'Nel mezzo del cammin'
-in e la sua negazione !=  | Array di stringhe  | titolo in ['Nel mezzo del cammin di nostra vita','La gloria di colui che tutto move'] contains e la sua negazione !contains  | Array di stringhe  | titolo contains ['Nel mezzo del cammin di nostra vita','La gloria di colui che tutto move'] range e la sua negazione !range   | Array di 2 stringhe  | from_time range [2014-01-01,2014-12-31]
+in and negation !=  | string Array  | title in ['Nel mezzo del cammin di nostra vita','La gloria di colui che tutto move'] contains and negation !contains  | string Array  | title contains ['Nel mezzo del cammin di nostra vita','La gloria di colui che tutto move'] range and negation !range   | Array di 2 stringhe  | from_time range [2014-01-01,2014-12-31]

 The "contains" operator produces in logical AND: all the titles that contain the strings 'In the middle of the journey of our life' and 'The glory of the one who moves everything' simultaneously.